stanford-cs324/winter2022/lectures/introduction.md

 > identify and avoid semantic black holes.

 **In-context learning**.
-Perhaps the most intriguing thing about GPT-3 is it can perform what is called **in-context learning**.
+Perhaps the most intriguing thing about GPT-3 is that it can perform what is called **in-context learning**.
 Let's start with an example ([demo](http://crfm-models.stanford.edu/static/index.html?prompt=Input%3A%20Where%20is%20Stanford%20University%3F%0AOutput%3A&settings=temperature%3A%200%0Astop_sequences%3A%20%5B%5Cn%5D%0Atop_k_per_token%3A%205&environments=)):

 > **Input: Where is Stanford University?<br>
 > Output:** Stanford University is in California.

-We see that the answer given by GPT-3 is (i) not the most informative and (ii) perhaps we want the answer directly rather than a full sentence.
+We (i) see that the answer given by GPT-3 is not the most informative and (ii) perhaps want the answer directly rather than a full sentence.

 Similar to word analogies from earlier, we can construct a prompt that includes **examples**